 During the 2015 stock market crash, the Chinese government conducted an opaque bailout by injecting over ¥1.25 trillion ($200 billion) into the stock market.
 Sixty-three out of 1,406 government-purchased companies actively announced their bailout status in August 2015.
 The other government-purchased companies passively disclosed their bailout status through earnings reports in October 2015.
 We find a significantly positive market response to the first wave of active announcements of government bailout.
 Following the second wave of passive disclosure, the positive response deteriorated and eventually disappeared.
 Finally, retail investors reacted slowly and eventually overreacted to the bailout news, whereas institutional investors reacted promptly to profit from the opportunity.

 Factor-timing strategies in the U.S. produce weak returns and are strongly correlated to the basic factor-holding strategies.
-We present contrasting evidence from China, where mutual funds successfully time the size factor despite a negative unconditional loading.
-Funds with bigger return gaps exhibit more size-factor-timing skill and outperform.
-Additionally, size-factor timing serves as an important channel of performance persistence, especially among high-alpha funds.
-Finally, we estimate fund position in different size portfolios and show that it significantly forecasts size-factor returns.
+We present contrasting evidence from China, where actively managed stock mutual funds successfully time the size factor (small minus big) despite a negative unconditional loading.
+We show that the timing skill arises from funds’ intra-period trading.
+Relatedly, funds with bigger return gaps exhibit more timing skill.
+Furthermore, size-factor timing is an important aspect of manager skill, as it attributes to over 50% of fund alpha.
+Finally, we show that timing skill matters to funds’ performance persistence, especially among high-alpha funds.

 |Following TCL’s Annual General Meeting on 28 April 2017, we rate TCL BUY based on : (i)